 19. Be ready to receive the offer and to negotiate your salary and benefits.
 Research the market value of the position before you interview with a company.
 Determine how your skills, experience and knowledge best fit within the organization.
 Be ready to negotiate your compensation package if necessary.

 20. Be willing to start at an entry level and work your way up.
 Get your foot in the door.
 Be a team player and show your worth in the organization.
 When possible, take on additional projects that can help you advance in the company.

-21. GRADUATE IN 4 YEARS AND GET THE JOB!
+21. GRADUATE AND GET THE JOB!